|

 metallic alloys to create other dry media like metalpoint and silverpoint.

-Apprentice artists typically used an empty stylus to practice drawing
+Apprentice artists typically used an empty stylus to practice sketching

 by making easily removable indentations on wax tablets.
 Nowadays, draughtsmen